-Estimate the number and type of families that will benefit from the proposed activities 3,590 persons to be assisted.
-In addition to proposed activities, unprogrammed funds are listed in this Project.
-Location Description Saticoy unincorporated area Planned Activities Saticoy Sanitary District (SSD) - Wastewater Treatment Plant (WWTP) Rehabilitation: SSD serves the unincorporated area of Saticoy, a community of 1,029 people which has been designated as a severely disadvantaged community.
+Estimate the number and type of families that will benefit from the proposed 3,590 persons to be assisted.
+In addition to proposed activities, unprogrammed funds are listed in this Project. activities Location Description Saticoy unincorporated area Planned Activities Saticoy Sanitary District (SSD) - Wastewater Treatment Plant (WWTP) Rehabilitation: SSD serves the unincorporated area of Saticoy, a community of 1,029 people which has been designated as a severely disadvantaged community.
 Improvements to the WWTP to remediate aging infrastructure and ensure reliable operation and processing of wastewater include the rehabilitation of Sequencing Batch Reactor Units #1 and #2 to repair structural deficiencies and recoating of the tanks, as well as replacing/upgrading the decanter system and diffuser, and various other secondary systems in support of the batch process.
-CDBG: \$350,000 GOI: Public Facility or Infrastructure Activities other than Low/Moderate Income Housing Benefit, 3,590 Persons Assisted.
+CDBG: \$1,150,000 GOI: Public Facility or Infrastructure Activities other than Low/Moderate Income Housing Benefit, 3,590 Persons Assisted.
 UNPROGRAMMED: Placeholder for unprogrammed funds.
 CDBG: \$0 GOI: Other.
 7 Project Name Effective Administration Target Area Goals Supported Effective Administration

-New Rental Housing Housing Support and Stability Homeownership Opportunities Rehabilitation Preservation of Existing Housing Assistance for Senior Residents Increase Job Skills Facade Improvements Local Entrepreneurship Social Services Youth Activities and Services Homelessness Streets and Streetscapes Disaster Planning and Recovery Utilities and Public Infrastructure

-CDBG: \$277,758 HOME: \$142,194

-Up to 20% of CDBG, 10% of HOME, and 7.5% of ESG funds can be used by the County to support the general administration of these programs.
+Needs Addressed New Rental Housing Housing Support and Stability Homeownership Opportunities Rehabilitation Preservation of Existing Housing Assistance for Senior Residents Increase Job Skills Facade Improvements Local Entrepreneurship Social Services Youth Activities and Services Homelessness Streets and Streetscapes Disaster Planning and Recovery Utilities and Public Infrastructure Funding CDBG: \$277,758 HOME: \$142,194 Description Up to 20% of CDBG, 10% of HOME, and 7.5% of ESG funds can be used by the County to support the general administration of these programs.
 During the five-year Consolidated Plan period, the County (as grantee) will provide all administration for these programs in compliance with program regulations and requirements.
 Subrecipients will administer their respective projects and programs in compliance with program regulations and requirements, with oversight provided by the County.
 Funding may also be used to provide fair housing services to residents.

-6/30/2024

-Approximately 200 residents.
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Approximately 200 residents.
+Location Description Throughout the Entitlement and HOME Consortium Area.